ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 SFL recruits  potential  employees through a vast range of  channels  such  as  collaborating  with  professional recruitment consultants, leveraging on internet recruitment  platforms  and  encouraging  staff  referrals.
 In  FY2022,  we've  maintained  online  interviews  to  suit current hybrid working models.
 In FY2022, 25% of new employee  hires  were  male  and  75%  were  female (Figure  3).
 Furthermore,  21%  of  new  hires  were  under the age of thirty, 54% were between thirty and fifty years old and 25% was over the age of fifty (Figure 3).
 Below charts represent the percentage of new employee hires by gender and age group.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000031_e1e09d0bc1576b97236f219a0dce049ed35c90eda43be4b90b832e8ce8e71cf6.png)
+**Description**: The image depicts a job interview scenario, showing a person in a blue suit, white shirt, and blue tie sitting across a wooden table from a person wearing a hijab; the person in the suit is holding a paper and gesturing, while a resume is on the table in front of the hijab-wearing person, who has their hands clasped together.

 ## CORPORATE SUSTAINABILITY REPORTING

 Figure  3 .
 Differences  in  diversity  in  new  employee  hires in  FY2022.
 (A) New  employee  hires  by  gender.
 (B) New employee hires by age.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000032_ae4184e14ac3b0d7a4b21f0203db04f3790e5702aeff8be1dfd5eea93836295a.png)
+**Description**: The image consists of two donut charts, labeled (A) and (B), that display percentage distributions.
+Chart (A) illustrates gender distribution with 25% being male (orange) and 75% being female (gray).
+Chart (B) represents age distribution with 21% under 30 years old (orange), 54% between 30-50 years old (gray), and 25% over 50 years old (blue).

 ## (ii) Employment Practices